MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-update/$addtoset.md

 ---
 title: $addToSet (array update operator) usage on Azure Cosmos DB for MongoDB vCore
 titleSuffix: Azure Cosmos DB for MongoDB vCore
-description: Adds elements to an array only if they do not already exist in the array.
+description: Adds elements to an array only if they don't already exist in the array.
 author: sandeepsnairms
 ms.author: sandnair
 ms.service: azure-cosmos-db